How Abramovich took Chelsea Women from playing before '100 people and a dog' to a Champions League final | Goal.com

 That trip to Japan in 2013 came after the Blues finished second bottom of the WSL.
 But their improvement was rapid and they almost won the league in 2014 only to fall short on the final day, losing to Manchester City.

-"We weren't worse than them, but they had gone full time and were fitter than us," Jacobs explains.
+"We weren't worse than them, but they had gone full time and were fitter than us," Jacob explains.

 Chelsea went full-time and began to win domestically, but Europe continued to prove a step too far.